-PostgreSQL uses several types of locks to coordinate parallel running transactions and grant access to resources like tuples, tables, and in-memory data structures.
+PostgreSQL uses several types of locks to coordinate parallel transactions and manage access to resources like tuples, tables, and in-memory data structures.

-Heavy locks are used to control the access to tables.
-Lightweight locks (LWLocks) control access to data structures, such as adding data to the write-ahead-log (WAL).
-Row-level locks are used to control access to tuples.
-For example, individual tuples need to be locked when an SQL statement like SELECT * FROM table WHERE i > 10 FOR UPDATE;.
-The tuples that are returned by the query are internally locked with an exclusive lock (LOCK_TUPLE_EXCLUSIVE).
-Another transaction that tries to lock the same tuples has to wait until the first transaction unlocks the tuples.
+Heavyweight locks are used to control access to tables.
+Lightweight locks (LWLocks) manage access to data structures, such as adding data to the write-ahead log (WAL).
+Row-level locks control access to individual tuples.
+For example, tuples need to be locked when executing an SQL statement like SELECT * FROM table WHERE i > 10 FOR UPDATE;.
+The tuples returned by the query are internally locked with an exclusive lock (LOCK_TUPLE_EXCLUSIVE).
+Another transaction attempting to lock the same tuples must wait until the first transaction releases the locks.

-In this article, the tool pg_row_lock_tracer is discussed.
-The tool employs eBPF and UProbes to trace the row-locking behavior of PostgreSQL.
-It can be downloaded from the website of the pg-lock-tracer project.
+In this article, we discuss the tool pg_row_lock_tracer, which uses eBPF and UProbes to trace PostgreSQL’s row-locking behavior.
+The tool can be downloaded from the pg-lock-tracer project website.

-This is the third article that deals with the tracing of PostgreSQL locks.
-The first article deals with the tracing of heavyweight locks.
-The second article deals with LW locks.
+This is the third article in a series about tracing PostgreSQL locks.
+The first article covers the tracing of heavyweight locks, and the second article focuses on LW locks.

 Background

 PostgreSQL implements four different row lock modes.
-They can be requested by adding FOR UPDATE, FOR NO KEY UPDATE, FOR SHARE, or FOR KEY SHARE to a SELECT statement.
-Also, operations like updates acquire these locks automatically before a tuple is updated.
-For example, when a transaction successfully performs a FOR UPDATE lock on a tuple, an update operation of another parallel running transaction is blocked until the lock of the first transaction is released.
-Row-locks can be requested by calling the function heapam_tuple_lock.
+These can be requested by adding FOR UPDATE, FOR NO KEY UPDATE, FOR SHARE, or FOR KEY SHARE to a SELECT statement.
+Additionally, operations like updates automatically acquire these locks before modifying a tuple.
+For example, when a transaction successfully performs a FOR UPDATE lock on a tuple, an update operation by another parallel transaction is blocked until the first transaction releases the lock.
+Row locks can be requested by calling the function heapam_tuple_lock.

 Lock Types

 Internally, these locks are called LockTupleKeyShare, LockTupleShare, LockTupleNoKeyExclusive, and LockTupleExclusive.
 They are defined in the enum LockTupleMode.
-These locks have different strengths and some locks are compatible (i.e., multiple transactions can hold locks at the same time for the same row) or locks can be conflicting (i.e., only one lock can be taken at the same time and before a conflicting lock is granted, the requesting transaction has to wait).
+These locks have varying strengths, and some are compatible (i.e., multiple transactions can hold locks simultaneously on the same row), while others are conflicting (i.e., only one lock can be held at a time, and a conflicting lock request must wait).

 Lock Behavior

-The user has the ability to specify various lock behaviors in addition to different lock modes.
-For instance, if a tuple is already locked and a second transaction requests a conflicting lock and would have to wait, the user can choose to skip the lock.
+Users can specify various lock behaviors in addition to different lock modes.
+For instance, if a tuple is already locked and a second transaction requests a conflicting lock, the user can choose to skip the lock instead of waiting.
 The possible behaviors are defined in the enum LockWaitPolicy.

-For example, the following SQL query acquires a LockTupleExclusive row lock if the lock would not be conflicting.
-All already locked tuples are not tried to lock by the current transaction.
+For example, the following SQL query acquires a LockTupleExclusive row lock if it does not conflict with existing locks.
+Any already locked tuples are skipped by the current transaction:

 SELECT * FROM table WHERE i > 10 FOR UPDATE SKIP LOCKED;

-The transaction that has successfully acquired the locks can assume that nobody else could modify the tuples in parallel.
-So, the returned values by the SELECT statement could be processed, modified, and changed in subsequent UPDATE statements and COMMITTED afterward.
+A transaction that successfully acquires these locks can assume that no other transaction will modify the tuples in parallel.
+The returned values from the SELECT statement can then be processed, modified, and updated in subsequent UPDATE statements before being committed.

 Lock Results